This post may contain affiliate links. Please read our privacy policy.

 How to Make Creamy Tuscan Salmon

-Turn the heat down to medium-low and add the flour.
+- Make the roux: Turn the heat down to medium-low and add the flour.
 Stir for 1 minute until the flour starts to brown (it will kind of stick to the pan a little, which is a-ok).
+Add the garlic and stir for just one minute until you can smell the garlic.

-Add the chicken broth and stir so that any browned bits stuck to the bottom of the pan are released into the liquid.
+- Add the liquids: Add the chicken broth and stir so that any browned bits stuck to the bottom of the pan are released into the liquid.
+Stir in the cream.

-Place the salmon back into the pan, crispy skin or browned side up, with any juices that may have collected, making sure it is at least mostly covered by the sauce.
+- Finish cooking the salmon: Place the salmon back into the pan, crispy skin or browned side up, with any juices that may have collected, making sure it is at least mostly covered by the sauce.
+Cook for 2 to 3 more minutes, until the salmon is cooked to your liking.

-What to Serve with Creamy Tuscan Salmon:
+What to Serve With Creamy Tuscan Salmon

-- Salmon, Potato and Broccoli Sheet Pan Supper
+- Salmon, Potato, and Broccoli Sheet Pan Supper

 - Salmon Panzanella